“An intellectual says a simple thing in a hard way. An artist says a hard thing in a simple way.” Charles Bukowski

 “I see a bright portion under the overhead light that shades into darkness and then into darker darkness and I can’t see beyond that.”
 Charles Bukowski, You Get So Alone at Times That it Just Makes Sense

 “The courage it took to get out of bed each morning to face the same things over and over was enormous.”
 Charles Bukowski, You Get So Alone at Times That it Just Makes Sense

 Euphorbia myrsinites, also known as myrtle Euphorbia or donkeytail spurge, is one of the most useful and highly ornamental plants to grow in the garden.

 Now for the bad news: the milky white sap has been known to cause extreme allergic reactions that in some cases can lead to anaphylactic shock, and visits to the emergency room are frequently reported.

-Charles Bukowski wrote a book called The People Look Like Flowers At Last.
-This flower looks like the pretty college girl next door who works as an escort on weekends.
+Charles Bukowski wrote a book called The People Look Like Flowers At Last (see last post).
+This one looks like the pretty college girl next door who works as an escort on weekends.
 Approach both with caution and use protection.

 Charles Bukowski wrote a book called the people look like flowers at last, but today it seemed that the flowers look like people at last.
 Maybe it’s me, but if you look closely at these beautiful little flowers, the one of the right looks like Kim Kardashian wearing a white skirt.